What Are Timeshares (And Are They Worth It)?

 Timeshare Interest Rates

-Much like when you buy a new home, there are interest rates you need to consider.
-This typically depends on the state of the market at the time you sign your contract.
+Much like when you buy a new home, you’ll need to consider interest rates – which typically depend on the state of the market at the time you sign your contract.

 Timeshare Property Taxes

 Depending on your contract, your timeshare may hit you with annual property taxes.
-Most of the time, however, they will be lumped together with your upfront fees or bundled with your maintenance costs.
+Most of the time, however, property taxes will be lumped together with your upfront fees or bundled with your maintenance costs.

 Pros And Cons Of Timeshares